 Rather than try to be on every platform, figure out which one is the best fit for you and your business.
 It’s better to do a great job on specific social media platforms than spread yourself too thin and not be effective anywhere.

-Every year, Pew Research does a review of the demographics of who uses social media.
+Regularly look into the demographics of who uses social media.
 This review is a great resource to better understand the nuances of the major social media platforms.

 And don’t be afraid to ask your customers what they use.
 You might discover a new social media opportunity that you never knew existed.

 We naturally switch “voice” in public settings whether on social media or in our personal life.
-For example, we all understand some topics of conversation are appropriate for a family dinner and others are not appropriate at a corporate board meeting.
+For example, we all understand some topics of conversation are appropriate for a family dinner and others are not appropriate for a corporate board meeting.

 In business, having a consistent voice lends credibility to your posts and helps people feel more connected to the brand.
 (After social media is about making connections, not about disconnecting from fans and followers.)

-When you post on your own social media, voice is much easier to capture.
+When you post on your social media, voice is much easier to capture.
 But often when you create social media content as a business or as part of an agency, a consistent brand voice can be more challenging.
 That may be because multiple team members are often sharing the job of social media content creation.